kwk/docker-registry-frontend/README.md

 ## Docker registry using SSL encryption

-If the Docker registry enabled SSL connection, you can run the following command:
+If the Docker registry is only reachable via HTTPs (e.g. if it sits behind a proxy) , you can run the following command:

     sudo docker run \
       -d \